Azure/azure-functions-python-worker/README.md

 This repository is host to the Python language worker impelementation for Azture Functions.

 # Disclaimer
 The project is currently in progress.
 Please expect the feature and design patterns to develop or change over time.
-If you have any feedback or feature requests, please file an issue or add comments.
+If you have any feedback or requests, please file an issue or add comments.

 # Getting Started